awsdocs/aws-amplify-console-user-guide/doc_source/environment-variables.md

 # Environment variables<a name="environment-variables"></a>

-Environment variables are key\-value pairs that are available at build time\.
-These configurations can be anything, including the following:
-+ Database connection details
-+ Third\-party API keys
-+ Different customization parameters
-+ Secrets

-As a best practice, you can use environment variables to expose these configurations\.
-All environment variables that you add are encrypted to prevent rogue access, so you can use them to store secret information\.
+Environment variables are key\-value pairs that are available at build time, and you can set them in your application's settings\.
+As a best practice, you can use environment variables to expose application configuration data\.
+All environment variables that you add are encrypted to prevent rogue access\.

+**Important**
+Don't use environment variables to store secrets\.
+Store secrets in an environment secret created using the AWS Systems Manager Parameter Store\.
+For more information, see [Environment secrets](#environment-secrets)\.

 **Note**
 **Environment variables** is visible in the Amplify console’s **App settings** menu only when an app is set up for continuous deployment and connected to a git repository\.
 For instructions on this type of deployment, see [Getting started with existing code](getting-started.md)\.